libxsmm/libxsmm/documentation/cp2k.md

 # CP2K Open Source Molecular Dynamics
 This document is intended to be a recipe for building and running the [Intel branch of CP2K](https://github.com/cp2k/cp2k/tree/intel) which uses the Intel Development Tools and the Intel runtime environment.
 Differences compared to CP2K/trunk may be incorporated into the mainline version of CP2K at any time (and subsequently released).
 For example, starting with [CP2K 3.0](https://www.cp2k.org/version_history) an LIBXSMM integration is available which is (optionally) substituting CP2K's "libsmm" library.

-Some additional reference can found under:
+Some additional reference can found under [https://groups.google.com/d/msg/cp2k/xgkJc59NKGw/U5v5FtzTBwAJ](https://groups.google.com/d/msg/cp2k/xgkJc59NKGw/U5v5FtzTBwAJ).
-[https://groups.google.com/d/msg/cp2k/xgkJc59NKGw/U5v5FtzTBwAJ](https://groups.google.com/d/msg/cp2k/xgkJc59NKGw/U5v5FtzTBwAJ).

 ## Getting the Source Code